endigo9740/elden-ring-planner/README.md

 This tool allows you to visually plan your character's equipment, spells, and items for Elden Ring.

-## Contributing

-Found a bug, caught a typo, or want to contribute an improvement?
-Please create a feature branch and submit a pull request.

 ## Credits

 Image assets provided by SkeleMann: https://twitter.com/SkeleMann/status/1509149096329854985

----

 ## Developing